Back to Blog

 • Establish policies for tone, style, and security best practices.

 Security extends beyond basic courtesy.
-Following compliance frameworks (HIPAA, SOC 2, ISO, GDPR, and FedRAMP) is especially important if you process sensitive info.
-A cloud-based help desk with advanced security measures helps manage communication securely, wherever your team is located.
+If you process sensitive info, a cloud-based help desk with advanced security measures helps manage communication securely, wherever your team is located.

 Adopting a single SaaS support solution unifies email, phone, and chat in one environment.
 It’s easier to maintain compliance.
 Everyone has the same data, so the conversation stays consistent.
 That results in happier customers and simpler oversight.